TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 This is important to understand, not just for printing text but because the autocasting algorithm will fail to cast ["][3]["][0] to an int when such a cast is intended and required by the script writer because the included quote marks are considered non-numerical characters.
 However, the autocasting algorithm will succeed in casting [3][0] to an integer.

 When setting or defining a string variable with def_var and set_var you can only use one PCS argument for the value to set into the string variable.
-So, when using a literal string constant as RHS-value[[1]](#footnote-2) this is limited to a single command line argument of length MAX_ARGLEN (currently 31 printable characters) with no white spaces.
+So, when using a literal string constant as RHS-value[[1]](#footnote-2) this is limited to a single command line argument of length MAX_ARGLEN (currently 64 printable bytes) with no white spaces.
 However, you can build up bigger strings with the add_var command like this:

 add_var mystring rhsstring